-In this new program for winter 2017/2018 we take our AST 2 program to the next level.
+In this program we take our avalanche safety course to a lodge based program.
 Students gain invaluable field experience at the spectacular Purcell Mountain Lodge west of Golden, BC.
 This location will have you fully immersed in the backcountry experience by flying you to a remote setting and luxurious lodge.
 The snow is shared by only the few people at the lodge allowing for untracked powder around every corner.
-The learning environment is primed for students to gain the advanced skills they are looking for through the AST 2 course.
+The learning environment is primed for students to gain the advanced skills they are looking for through the avalanche safety course.

 Day 1: Golden, BC Airport at 7:45 am